IFTTT/ConnectSDK-iOS/readme.md

 ### Configuring the `ConnectButtonController`
 Once you have the `ConnectButton` in your UI, you'll need to attach it to a `ConnectButtonController`.
 The controller handles the Connection activation flow.

-First you'll need to setup a `ConnectionConfiguration` Second you'll need to configure a delegate
+First, you'll need to setup a `ConnectionConfiguration`.
+Second, you'll need to configure a `ConnectButtonControllerDelegate`.

 #### ConnectionConfiguration
-This configuration type provides information the `Connection` that you wish to use with the button and information about the user.
+This configuration type provides information about the `Connection` that you wish to use with the button and information about the user.
 1) `connectionId`: The identifier for the `Connection`.
 You can find identifier for your programmatic Connections on platform.ifttt.com.
 2) `suggestedUserEmail`: The email address that your user uses for your service.
 This allows us to prefill the email.
 3) `credentialProvider`: The `ConnectionCredentialProvider` you set up in [Setup](#setup)